METRIX IAP

 Definition

 Opens by reflecting the buyer's identity back.
-"APEX.
+"KOV.
 Worn by men who move without noise."
 The hook is an identity claim the buyer wants to make.

 HK_StoryBridge — Weak